anoma/namada-interface/specs/packages/overview.md

 The cryptography functions used by the browser extension are defined here within the Rust source.
 This package includes the build necessary to initialize and run the Wasm output in a web application.

-Aside from `wasm-bindgen` bindings for Rust crypography libraries, this package includes the following files:
+Aside from `wasm-bindgen` bindings for Rust cryptography libraries, this package includes the following files:

 - `bip32.rs` - Exports functionality for key-derivation using BIP32 & BIP44 derivation paths
 - `bip39.rs` - Exports support for generating Mnemonic Seeds